Expanding coverage in regional Australia

 means for Australians?

 This program will deliver mobile coverage to a large number of regional and remote communities who, for the first time, will be able to access fast mobile voice and data services.
+The improved coverage is increasing access to new technologies for key regional sectors like agriculture, transport, mining and tourism – technologies which rely on a fast, reliable and affordable mobile network.

 Who’s funding the Mobile Black Spot Program?